Fully-Dynamic and Kinetic Conflict-Free Coloring of Intervals with Respect to Points: Upper bounds for fully-dynamic conflict-free colorings

 Splitting a full node~$v$ (that is, a node with $2t-1$ points) is done by moving the median point into the parent of~$v$, creating a node containing the $t-1$~points to the left of the median and another node containing the $t-1$~points to the right of the median.
 Note that this means that some intervals from $S(v)$ may have to be moved to $S(\parent(v))$.
 Thus splitting a node~$v$ involves recoloring intervals in $S(v)$ and $S(\parent(v))$.
 Observe that an interval only needs to be recolored if it was extreme before or after the change.
 Hence, we recolor $O(t)$ intervals when we split a node~$v$.

 Since an insertion splits only nodes on a root-to-leaf path and the depth of~$\tree$ is $O(\log_t n)$, the total number of recolorings due to node splitting is $O(t \log_t n)$.
-Moreover, inserting a point into a non-full leaf node takes only $O(t)$ recolorings.
+Moreover, inserting a point into a non-full leaf node only takes $O(t)$ recolorings.
 We conclude that an insertion performs $O(t \log_t n)$ recolorings in total.
+For deletions the argument is similar.
+Since recoloring at a single node induces $O(t)$ recolorings, the total number of recolorings is~$O(t \log_t n)$.